If you like your Christmas markets sandwiched between mighty imperial buildings, then Maria-Theresien-Platz is another must on your list.

 (A market booth selling specialty chocolates)

-Three intriguing stops, for example, on my visit were a stand selling Lithuanian candle houses, another featuring mountains of Italian cheeses and salamis, and the Urban Sidewalker booth with its unusual and lovely maps of Vienna and stylistic representations of famous buildings.
+Just to give you an idea of the variety, the 2024 market included a stand selling Lithuanian candle houses, another featuring mountains of Italian cheeses and salamis, and the Urban Sidewalker booth with its unusual and lovely maps of Vienna.

-The market takes a similar form to a Celtic cross, where the four ends have the highest density of food and drink stalls.
-The end nearest the Kunsthistorisches Museum includes some covered areas with bar tables, just in case it rains or snows.
+The layout usually mimics that of a shortened Celtic cross, where the four ends have the highest density of food and drink stalls.
+The end nearest the Kunsthistorisches Museum typically includes some covered areas with bar tables, just in case it rains or snows.

-- This is definitely one that looks best after dusk, with both museums lit up, and a ghostly Empress watching over it all
+This is definitely one location that looks best after dusk, with both museums lit up, and a ghostly Empress watching over it all.

-Sadly, the MQ’s Libelle viewing platform is closed at this time of year, otherwise it would likely offer a rather fine view down over the Weihnachtsdorf.
+Sadly, the MQ’s Libelle viewing platform closes at this time of year, otherwise it would likely offer a rather fine view down over the Weihnachtsdorf’s booths.

 If you’re still up for more after visiting, you have three diverse options: